Menna-Baligh/Authentication-By-Laravel/README.md

 This project is my first experience implementing authentication with Laravel.
 While there are ready-made packages like **Breeze** and **Jetstream** that many developers use, I wanted to build it from scratch first to gain a deeper understanding of how authentication works in Laravel.

-By taking this approach, I was able to explore the fundamental concepts behind authentication, such as user registration, login, and session management.
-This hands-on experience gave me a solid foundation before working with authentication packages in the future.
 ---
 ## Templates I Used In My Views
 - [404 Page](https://codepen.io/vineethtrv/pen/NRzNLz)